Middle School Co-Op

 Course Description:

-This beginner class will be an introduction to Spanish and to the wide number of countries and cultures that share this language.
-Students will learn to read, write, pronounce, and understand basic Spanish vocabulary.
+This beginner class is an introduction to Spanish and to the wide number of countries that share this language.
+Students will learn to read, write, pronounce, and understand basic Spanish.
 The goal is to welcome students into a language journey that God can use to open countless doors for them.
-Class time will be dedicated to student participation through games, role plays, read-alouds, and simple presentations.
-Students will get to taste authentic foods, listen to the richly diverse music from all around Central and South America, and learn the basic geography of these regions.
+Class time will be dedicated to instruction and student participation through games, pronunciation practice, reading out loud, partner activities, and simple presentations.
+Students will also get to experience new foods, new music, and learn about the basic geography of Latin America.

 Topics include: